-The target number of completed household surveys is 6,660 for the Georgia Add-on area, covering 14 of the 16 MPOs in the state.
-The Chattanooga and Atlanta MPOs will be excluded.
+The target number of completed household surveys is 8,000 for the Georgia Add-on area, covering 14 of the 16 MPOs in the state.
+The Chattanooga and Atlanta MPOs will be excluded as a specific MPO strata but will be included in the "other counties in the state" stratum.
 The Columbus MPO is also covered by Russell and Lee Counties in Alabama, and the Augusta MPO is covered by Aiken and Edgefield Counties in South Carolina.

 Two groups of counties will be defined: one containing all counties in the 14 MPOs of interest and one containing all other counties in Georgia.
-Maintaining the bounds of the four main study strata, sixty-four percent of the sample of households will be allocated proportionally by county to the first group (n=4,262) and the remaining sample will be allocated proportionally by county to the second group (n=2,398).
+Maintaining the bounds of the four main study strata, sixty-four percent of the sample of households will be allocated proportionally by county to the first group (n=5,120) and the remaining sample will be allocated proportionally by county to the second group (n=2,880).
 Table 3-6 shows the allocation of the National sample for Georgia, the allocation for the 14 MPOs of interest for the Add-on sample, and the total sample allocation.